Strontium peroxide

-Strontium peroxide is an inorganic compound with the formula SrO2 that exists in both anhydrous and octahydrate form, both of which are white solids.
+Strontium peroxide is an inorganic compound with the formula Sr O2 that exists in both anhydrous and octahydrate form, both of which are white solids.
 The anhydrous form adopts a structure similar to that of calcium carbide.

 Uses

 It is an oxidizing agent used for bleaching.
 It is used in some pyrotechnic compositions as an oxidizer and a vivid red pyrotechnic colorant.
 It can also be used as an antiseptic and in tracer munitions.

 Production

 Strontium peroxide is produced by passing oxygen over heated strontium oxide.
 Upon heating in the absence of O2, it degrades to SrO and O2.
 It is more thermally labile than BaO2.